3ltreilly/community-starter-kit/README.md

 # welcome bot: A Probot App

-DESCRIPTION PLACEHOLDER
+It does a lot of stuff

-## What it does
+FEATURES

-FEATURES PLACEHOLDER
+It does this and that

 ## Getting started